Frequently Asked Questions

 (A) Techniques and Principles related to Scientology:

 There are many techniques for addressing unwanted conditions, desired states and goals many of us seek.
-These can be very effective.
+Many of these can be very effective.

 The original principles of Scientology were evolved in the early 1950’s, as expressed in the book, “The Phoenix Lectures”, which articulates the most basic principle of enlightenment and resolution of all that is undesirable, “Abandon the use of force”.
 The organization known as “The Church of Scientology” discontinued publication of the book The Phoenix Lectures; for decades, it has been out of print.